ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-29.md

 - Remove/hide the validation message and error styling
 - Continue with the existing flow (set "Thinking…", call the model, render reply)

+## 💡 Code Hints

+**Clearing validation messages?** You'll need to hide error messages when input is valid.
+Check out the [Input/Output section in SNIPPETS.md](./SNIPPETS.md#inputoutput) for clearing text and the [Helper Functions section](./SNIPPETS.md#helper-functions) for clearing styling.

 ## ✅ Check
 1. Open your webpage in a browser
 2. First, click Send with empty input to trigger a validation message